FaizHasan123/CreateACustomAppsodyStack/README.md

 **Appsody stack**

-An Appsody stack is a
+An Appsody stack is a technology stack that developers can use to build cloud-native applications